Exotic dark matter search with the Majorana Demonstrator

-\textit{Fermionic DM.--} Recent papers have discussed fermionic DM-neutrino interactions, modeled as a Yukawa-like interaction with a bosonic mediator~\cite{dror2020detecting, dror2020absorption, hurtado2020darkmatter, dror2021absorption}.
-In the presence of this mediator, fermionic DM can scatter off a nucleus $A$ and convert to standard model neutrinos via the 2$\rightarrow$2 neutral-current (NC) interaction $\chi + A \rightarrow \nu + A$.
-If the incoming DM is non-relativistic, the signature of this inelastic scattering is a monoenergetic peak at the nuclear recoil energy $E_R \simeq m^2_\chi / 2M_T$, where $M_T$ is the isotopic mass of the target.
+\textit{Fermionic DM.}-- Recent work has shown that if the DM is fermionic, its interaction with neutrinos can be modeled as Yukawa-like with a bosonic mediator~\cite{dror2020absorption}.
+In the presence of this mediator, fermionic DM can be absorbed by a nucleus, converting to neutrinos via a 2~$\rightarrow$~2 neutral-current (NC) interaction, $\chi + A \rightarrow \nu + A$~\cite{dror2020detecting, li2022fermionic}.
+For nonrelativistic DM, the signature of this inelastic scattering is a peak at the nuclear recoil energy $E_R \simeq m^2_\chi / 2M_T$, where $M_T$ is the isotopic mass of the target.
 The total absorption rate is given by